lextoumbourou/notes/content/comp_investing_part_1.md

 ## About the Course

-Computational Investing, Part I is instructed by Tucker Balch.
-Tucker is a professor at Georgia Institure of Technology, an ex-fighter pilot (according to his opening video), the founder Lucena Research and has a PhD in Robotics and Machine Learning.
+Computational Investing, Part I was instructed by Tucker Balch, a professor at Georgia Institure of Technology.
+Tucker is an ex-fighter pilot (according to his opening video), the founder Lucena Research and has a PhD in Robotics and Machine Learning.

-I came across the course through someone's comment on Hacker News, I think, and signed up almost immediately.
 The course page notes that it is "intended for folks who have a strong programming background, but who are new to finance and investing".
 I would say that's a reasonable fit.

 ## My Background

-I have been running a site for a couple of years now called <a href="http://magicranker.com">MagicRanker</a>.
-Essentially a very simple implementation of a thing called The Magic Formula from a book on investing called <a href="http://www.amazon.com/Little-Still-Market-Books-Profits/dp/0470624159">The Little Book That Beats The Market</a>.
-I have a decent sum of money invested in the market following this approach so I guess you could say I have some experience with "computational investing".
-But it would be wrong of me to even hint I had any idea what I was doing in the finance world.
+I came across the course through someone's comment on Hacker News, I think, and signed up almost immediately.
+I have been running a site for a couple of years called [MagicRanker](http://en.wikipedia.org/wiki/Efficient-market_hypothesis), a very simple implementation of a thing called the Magic Formula from a small book called [The Little Book That Beats The Market](http://en.wikipedia.org/wiki/Efficient-market_hypothesis).
+I have a decent amount of money invested in the market following this approach so I guess you could say I have some experience with "computational investing".
+But, it would be wrong of me to suggest I had any idea what I was doing in the financal world.

 I have, however, spent the last couple of years coding mostly in Python, and I'm pretty comfortable with it.
-Though at the time I hadn't played with many of the data science tools like NumPy and Pandas much.
+Though at the time I hadn't played with many of the data science libraries like NumPy and Pandas.
 I'm also fairly comfortable with intermediary Computer Science topics.

 ## Signature Track

 Tucker's class was one of the first Coursera courses to utilise the [Signature Track](http://blog.coursera.org/post/40080531667/signaturetrack).
-Which, for a $50 fee, provides identity verification through ID scans and "keystroke biometrics" profiling <a href="http://en.wikipedia.org/wiki/Keystroke_dynamics">(apparently is it a thing!)</a> and, therefore, is able to give you a certificate with a little more credibility.
-I decided to do Signature Track and I'm glad I did.
-Like a lot of people, I imagine, one of the challenges in MOOCs is self-motivation, without any sort of incentive, other than an unverifiable certificate at the end, it's easy to loose interest in the process and add completing the course to the "to do sometime later" pile.
+Which, for a $50 (AUS) fee, provides identity verification through ID scans and "keystroke biometric" profiling (apparently which turns out to be a [thing](http://en.wikipedia.org/wiki/Efficient-market_hypothesis)!)</a> and, therefore, is able to give you a certificate with a little more credibility.
+I decided to sign up for it and I'm glad I did.
+Like a lot of people, I imagine, one of the challenges in completing MOOCs is maintaining motivation until the course end. <blockquote class="pull_quote right">By being slightly out of pocket though Signature Track, I felt a sense of commitment that helped me stay focused to the end.</blockquote> Plus, I feel like it felt more "official".

-By being slightly out of pocket, I definitely felt a motivation to finish and it felt over all a little more "official".
-It's difficult to tell your friends that you can't drink with them because you've got homework due when you're completeing a self-paced, free online course, but <span class="pull_quote right">by being a bit out of pocket through Signature Track, it was easier to pass on social events in favour of the course.</span>

-Interestingly, according to Baltch's blog, the "completion rate for MOOC students who invested $40.00 at the beginning of the course for a validated certificate was 99.0%."
-A good sign for MOOCs, who, it seems have been getting a bit of flack for their low completion rates.
+Interestingly, according to Tucker's blog, the "completion rate for MOOC students who invested $40.00 at the beginning of the course for a validated certificate was 99.0%."
+A good sign for MOOCs, who, journalists seem to love to bemoan for their apparently [low completion rates](http://www.timeshighereducation.co.uk/news/mooc-completion-rates-below-7/2003710.article].

 ## Course Overview

 ### Week 1...

 ...begins with an overview of the course.
-It was mentioned in one of the first slides that "student's will grade each other".
-I'd heard about this and was interested to see how well it would work.
+It was mentioned in one of the first slides that "students will grade each other".
+I'd heard about this and was interested to see how well it works.
 Turns out, however, that all assigments were server graded.
-Given some extremely busy life circumstances at the time, I was thankful for that.
+Given some extremely busy life circumstances at the time, I was thankful.

-The next lot of modules touched on the basics of hedge fund management, including how managers are paid and how they attract investors.
-Then, the last lot of modules touched on what to expect from the rest of the course.
+The next lot of modules covered the basics of hedge fund management, including how managers are paid and how they attract investors.
+Then, a glimpse of what to expect from the rest of the course.

 ### Week 2...

 ...covered methods of estimating company value using balance sheet metrics, news and other information.
-The concept of an event study is introduced.
+Event studies are discussed.

 The "Capital Assets Pricing Module" is introduced detailing the implications of it for investors.
 If I'm honest, I found the presentation of the topic a little dry and hard to follow.
-[MBA Bullshit](http://www.mbabullshit.com) had a far better [CAPM Introductory series](http://www.youtube.com/watch?v=LWsEJYPSw0k).
+[MBA Bullshit](http://www.mbabullshit.com) had a far better [CAPM Introductory series](http://www.youtube.com/watch?v=LWsEJYPSw0k) for me.

 ### Week 3...